*This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.

 The best way of having standout artwork in your living room is by creating a gallery wall that features different pieces of artwork that can be more or just clearly vivid.

-Standout wallpapers can also add a quizzical artsy effect in your living room.
+Standout wallpapers and beautiful backdrops can also add a quizzical artsy effect in your living room.

 You May Also Like: Why You Should Use A Textured Rendered Finish On Your Walls

 3. Tons of Patterns and Textures

 Using textures in your interiors truly brings the décor of the room together.
 You can use diverse patterns that all come together and compliment the overall look of the house.

 For example, a patterned rug pulls an area together which accent pillows

 - Scale correctly– in this case, have items of different sizes

 - Feature pieces that have the same color hues in equal intensity.
 You can also feature pieces in the same color family but of different hues.

 - Offset your patterns by a solid color.
 For example: have the fur rug and decorative pillows complement the solid sofas so well.

 You May Also Like: How to Decorate your House for Fall